5 minutes to read | Last updated March 12, 2020

 - Install only one antivirus program on your computer.
 Having multiple antivirus programs on one computer can cause conflicts.

-- Always uninstall the antivirus software that came on your computer before installing the University’s Symantec Antivirus.
+- Always uninstall the antivirus software that came on your computer before installing the University’s recommended antivirus (uninstalling your antivirus software on your Windows PC will automatically enable Windows Defender).

 Use a firewall